joshuabremer/bridgetowncomedy.com/index.md

 <h3>Thank you!</h3>

-Year ten of Bridgetown is in the books!
-Thanks again to all of our performers, staff, volunteers and of course all of the fans who packed our shows and made this the best installment of the festival yet.
-Be sure to follow us on [Twitter](https://twitter.com/bridgetown), [Instagram](https://www.instagram.com/bridgetowncomedy/) and [Facebook](https://www.facebook.com/bridgetowncomedy/) for recaps and photos from Bridgetown 2017 as well as updates on the future of the fest.
+Bridgetown had a great ten-year run, and we're grateful to the hundreds of performers and thousands of fans who made it such a fun decade.
+We're putting the festival on hiatus for 2018, but it may come back in the future.
+If so, we'll be sure to keep everyone posted via [Twitter](https://twitter.com/bridgetown), [Instagram](https://www.instagram.com/bridgetowncomedy/) and [Facebook](https://www.facebook.com/bridgetowncomedy/), which are also great places to check out recaps and photos from the past ten years of Bridgetown.